DimitriChrysafis/CustomLib/README.md

 Make any shape out of cubes by expressing it in shapes.hpp in 3d Below is a gif with samples that I made (WATCH YOUTUBE VIDEOS)

+im gonna add docs later cuz on plane will be bored

 Features
 - linear algebra for 3d view to drag/zoom
 - you can connect 2 points in space with cubes